adamtow/limitkit/docs/index.md

 - lastRun: when LimitKit was last run with the given key.
 - count: the number of times LimitKit has been called for the given key.

-## Example 1: Low Power Mode
-Suppose you have a shortcut that activates Low Power Mode when the battery level reaches a certain percentage.
-You create an Autocut that runs periodically in the background while you use your device during the day.

-you want to run at most once every five minutes.
-You can use LimitKit to prevent the shortcut from fully running if it was called at the three minute mark.
-After five or more minutes have passed, LimitKit will tell the shortcut that it's okay to run its main routine.

-Want to have a shortcut that checks your battery every five minutes?
-It's easy to do with LimitKit, Autocuts, and Personal Automations.
+****

+## Examples
+This section shows three shortcuts that utilize LimitKit:

-## Example 1: QA: LimitKit Test
+### Example 2: QA: LimitKit Test

-Consider the [QA: LimitKit Test](https://www.icloud.com/shortcuts/f1b53984116345b78911d8b93be34132) shortcut.
-It is set to run its primary function every minute.
-It sends the following dictionary to LimitKit which returns 0 of it failed the time limit check or 1 if it passed:
+Consider the [LimitKit Test](https://www.icloud.com/shortcuts/6555a25b14d94f28a7aea06a9be91eb0) shortcut.
+It sends the following dictionary to LimitKit which returns 0 if the call was made in the last 60 seconds of a successful call.
+After 60 seconds have elapsed, LimitKit will return 1 and start the countdown again.

 ```
 {